nodemcu/nodemcu-firmware/docs/en/modules/file.md

 !!! note

-    Command is not supported for SD cards.
+    Function is not supported for SD cards.

 #### Syntax
 `file.format()`